SantaFox/node-zwave-js/docs/config-files/file-format.md

 "metadata": {
 	"inclusion": "How to include this device",
 	"exclusion": "How to exclude this device",
-	"reset": "How to factory-reset this device"
+	"reset": "How to factory-reset this device",
-}
+	"manual": "Full URL of online pulbicly available PDF file" }
 ```